mattermost/mattermost-plugin-jira/README.md

 ### How do I handle credential rotation for the Jira webhook?

-You can generate a new secret in **System Console > Integrations > Jira**, and paste the new webhook URL in your JIRA webhook configuration.
+You can generate a new secret in **System Console > Plugins > Jira**, and paste the new webhook URL in your JIRA webhook configuration.

 This might result in downtime of the JIRA plugin, but it should only be a few minutes at most.